volfyd/leif-huhn-resume/leifhuhn-devops.md

 Leif Huhn
 =========

-    San Francisco, CA  94102
+    Chicago, IL  60640

-    code.gardener@leifhuhn.com
+    captain.nemo@leifhuhn.com
     (415) 343-5343

 Professional Summary
 --------------------

-Dev-ops developer with over 15 years of experience in IT.
+Site-reliability engineer with over 16 years of experience in IT.
 Experience in a wide variety of technologies and platforms.
-Particular strengths in maintaining Linux servers and automating processes using Perl scripting.
+Particular strengths in maintaining Linux servers and automating processes using Salt and Python scripting.
 Initiated infrastructure improvements as well as new programming methodologies and systems.
 Motivated self-starter and enthusiastic team member.